If you haven’t heard, I’m new to this whole “investing thing”.

 I’ll be in good shape.

 PS.
 If you want to get started investing yourself, but don’t know where to start, Wealthsimple has been a total godsend for me, and a great fit for what I want out of an investing tool.
-You can get your first $10,000 managed for free for a year with them if you sign up through this link!
+You can get a $50 bonus when you invest your first $500 if you sign up through this link!